-We recognize that HEH groups promoting stoves may have a long history of interaction with the target community and may have already performed household surveys that capture this information.
-If this is the case, they may rely on survey data that has already been collected or conduct a shorter version of the survey provided here to fill in the gaps in data.
+We recognize that Household Energy and Health (HEH) groups promoting stoves may have a long history of interaction with the target community and may have already performed household surveys that capture this information.
+Whenever this is the case, they may rely on survey data that has already been collected or conduct a shorter version of the qualitative survey to fill data gaps.

-The second stage of the qualitative survey should be conducted about a month after the stove has been in use.
-This stage is meant to identify both strengths and weaknesses in the stove's performance as well as identify any changes in the economic or demographic status of the household.
-The second qualitative survey should be limited to households that have adopted the stove, preferably in a paired manner so that the follow-up surveys are conducted on households that also participated in the initial survey.
-It may also be useful for stove promoters to conduct a follow-up survey that targets households that do not use the stove to better understand why some people choose not to use it, but such a survey is not included in this protocol.
+A follow-up survey could be conducted sometime after the stove has been in use to identify both strengths and weaknesses in the stove's performance as well as identify any changes in the economic or demographic status of the household.
+The second qualitative survey could be applied to the same households that participated in the initial survey in order to capture changes in a more statistically sound way.
+It may also be useful for stove promoters to conduct a follow-up survey that targets households that do not use the stove in order to better understand why some people choose not to use it.

-Selecting Households to Participate in the Survey
+Selecting Households to Participate

 The KPT is designed for implementation in communities where stove-related projects are underway.
 One important part of doing surveys is choosing families to participate.
-For projects that target a small number of households in a limited area, it may be possible to survey all of the families in the community.
+A full discussion of sampling is outside the scope of this discussion, but some of the more important points will be mentioned.
+For projects that target a small number of households in a limited area, it may be possible to include all of the families in the community.
 However, if stoves are to be provided to a larger number of households, or if the target communities are spread over a large area, then it will not be possible to survey all of the families and a fraction of the total number of families will have to be chosen.
-When only a fraction of the total number of families can be surveyed, the number of families chosen and the way that they are selected can affect the results of the survey, so it is important to choose families carefully.
 Ideally, families should be selected randomly to avoid bias.
 A selection is biased when families with certain characteristics are chosen (or not chosen) more than families that don't have those characteristics.
-A full discussion of survey sampling is outside the scope of this discussion (see separate HEH report, Considerations in Study Design), but some of the more important points will be mentioned.
-For example, a selection that only includes families that live along the main road, or a selection that leaves out families that belong to a certain parish would both be biased.
+For example, a selection that only includes families that live along a main road, or a selection that leaves out families that belong to a certain parish, would be biased.